jonasjberg/autonameow/docs/formats.md

 #### Data Sources
 Next is the second main part of each rule; `data_sources`.

-Each field represent a field in the `name_template` that is used to construct new file names.
+Each field corresponds to a field in `name_template`.
 The field values specify *which data* should be used to populate that field.

 ```python
 'data_sources': {